Central Illinois' On-Line Broadcast Museum

 Central Illinois Television Mania

-A typical television installation during those early days costs about $200 to $400 plus antenna, tower, cable, rotor, etc. adding another $150-$200 to the investment.
-One thing is for sure, your life wouldn't be your own after your purchase.
+A typical television installation during those early days costs about $200 to $400 plus antenna, tower, cable, rotor, etc., adding another $150-$200 to the investment.
+One thing is for sure: your life won't be your own after your purchase.

-This NBC kid's sci-fi series was broadcast from 1950 to 1952.
-The episodes were 15 minutes long for most of its run.
+This sci-fi series for children aired on NBC from 1950 to 1952, with episodes lasting 15 minutes for most of its run.

 (YouTube)